Review by: Tara Allison

 By the end of the book, we’ve learned quite a lot about orcas, of course.
-But we also learn the author’s story: her fears, anxieties, triumphs, worries and joys, her battle with breast cancer.
+But we also learn the author’s story: her fears, anxieties, triumphs, worries, joys, and her battle with cancer.
 She tells it with a frank matter-of-factness that doesn’t overwhelm the story of the whales, and I appreciated the fine line between the two.

 If you’re interested in killer whales and a woman who has dedicated her life to them, this lyrical book will resonate with you.
 And if you finish it without grieving for the AT1 orcas, well, this wasn’t the book for you.

 1 Eva Saulitis 1963 – 2016 RIP